 HIST 5302 Seminar in Texas History (3-0).
 Topics to be announced.
 May be repeated for credit as topic varies.
+May be used to fulfill requisite nine semester credit hours in American History for the graduate student in history.

 HIST 5303 Seminar in Mexican History (3-0).
 Topics to be announced.
 May be repeated for credit as topic varies.
+May be used to fulfill requisite nine semester credit hours in United States History or in non-United States History for the graduate student in history.

 HIST 5304 Seminar in World History (3-0).
 Topics to be announced.
 May be repeated for credit as topic varies.
+May be used to fulfill requisite nine semester credit hours in non-United States History for the graduate student in History.

 HIST 5308 Seminar in European History (3-0).
 Topics to be announced.
 May be repeated for credit as topic varies.
+May be used to fulfill requisite nine semester credit hours in non-United States History for the graduate student in History.